fireship-io/supaship.io/README.md

 ## Deploy

 Manual.
-Run build and then drop `/dist` into Netlify buccket (Will automate later)
+Run build and then drop `/dist` into Netlify bucket (Will automate later)

 ## e2e